the-sh4d0w/myth-and-magic/README.md

 # Myth & Magic

 ![The banner for the mod.
 Shows the mod logo infront of a Minecraft landscape.](https://cdn.modrinth.com/data/EmBFQcAY/images/71158d6818403161d85a4577de1f8834384338da.png)
-**Myth & Magic** adds more magical systems (runes and spells) and some mythology inspired weapons and items.
+**Myth & Magic** adds more magic systems (runes and spells) and some mythology inspired weapons and items.

 ---
 **Excalibur**